vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

                              |--> **PreBackupActions** are executed, logging actions on existent backup log file
                                    |--> Backup all K8s Resource Items
                                         |--> Perform all Volumes Snapshots
+                                            |--> Wait async operations
                                                 |--> Final Backup Phase is determined
                                                     |--> Persist Backup and logs on Object Storage
                                                        |--> **PostBackupActions** are executed, logging to its own file
 ```
 These plugin hooks will be invoked:

-- PreBackupAction: plugin actions are executed after the backup object is created and validated but before the backup is being processed, more precisely _before_ function [c.backupper.Backup](https://github.com/vmware-tanzu/velero/blob/74476db9d791fa91bba0147eac8ec189820adb3d/pkg/controller/backup_controller.go#L590).
+- PreBackupAction: plugin actions are executed after the backup object is created and validated but before the backup is being processed, more precisely _before_ function [c.backupper.BackupWithResolvers](https://github.com/vmware-tanzu/velero/blob/7deae4cbf5443fabe65eda165ac41594598ec0d5/pkg/controller/backup_controller.go#L646).
 If the PreBackupActions return an err, the backup object is not processed and the Backup phase will be set as `FailedPreBackupActions`.

-- PostBackupAction: plugin actions are executed after the backup is finished and persisted, more precisely _after_ function [c.runBackup](https://github.com/vmware-tanzu/velero/blob/74476db9d791fa91bba0147eac8ec189820adb3d/pkg/controller/backup_controller.go#L274).
+- PostBackupAction: plugin actions are executed after the backup is finished and persisted, more precisely _at the end_ of function [backupFinalizerReconciler.Reconcile](https://github.com/vmware-tanzu/velero/blob/7deae4cbf5443fabe65eda165ac41594598ec0d5/pkg/controller/backup_finalizer_controller.go#L205).

 The proposed plugin hooks will execute actions that will have statuses on their own:
 `Backup.Status.PreBackupActionsStatuses` and `Backup.Status.PostBackupActionsStatuses` which will be an array of a proposed struct `ActionStatus` with PluginName, StartTimestamp, CompletionTimestamp and Phase.

 ### PreRestore and PostRestore Actions

-For the restore,  the sequence of events of Velero restore are the following (these sequence depicted is prior upcoming changes for [upload progress #3533](https://github.com/vmware-tanzu/velero/issues/3533) ):
+For the restore,  the sequence of events of Velero restore are the following:
 ```
 New Restore Request
  |--> Validation of the request